flipcoder/mx/README.md

 You give the "circuit number" you wish to operate on.
 This index is a hint on how the separte the tasks across cores.
 Because of the wraping, numbers that are closer together are more likely to be put on a different core.

-You can use local_shared_ptrs if you want, since these circuits operate on a single thread.
+You can use local_shared_ptrs if you want, since each circuits operate on a single thread.

 I don't have a way to awaken tasks on different circuits yet.